Library fines and web payments

-Fines are charged for overdue items.
+Fines are charged for overdue items or where automatic renewals has not been possible.
 Please return or renew books promptly.
+Note: if you have fines of £5 or more, you will not be able to renew your books or borrow further without clearing the fine.
 If items are returned late charges will be incurred at the following rates:

 |Three day loans||70p per day|

 Web Payments (eHub)

 eHub is the online payment system for library fines.

 Once you have logged in, the Account Dashboard screen will show your account details, including your printing and photocopying balance and your most recent printing and photocopying activity.
 You can also see any outstanding library fines.